SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 **Persona:** Launchpad Administrator

+**Abbreviation:** SAP Business Technology Platform = SAP BTP

 ## Step-by-Step

 ### Open Business Application Studio and login to Cloud Foundry

-1. Login to your SAP Cloud Platform account.
+1. Login to your SAP BTP account.
-2. Goto your Subaccount and click on Subscriptions.
+2. Goto your subaccount and click on Subscriptions.
-3. Search for **SAP Business Application Studio** and click on 'Go to Application'.
+3. Search for **SAP Business Application Studio** and click on **Go to Application**.

    ![Open Biz App Studio](./images/openBizAppStudio.png)

 4. You would be prompted with a login screen of the custom Identity Provider what you have configured.
 5. Login to the Application using your custom Identity Provider credentials.
-6. If your workspace is stopped, 'Start' it and then Open your previously created 'dev' workspace.
+6. If your workspace is stopped, **Start** it and then Open your previously created **dev** workspace.

    ![Start Workspace](./images/startWorkspace.png)

-7. Check if you are logged in to your Cloud Platform Account from *SAP Business Application Studio*.
+7. Check if you are logged in to your SAP BTP subaccount from *SAP Business Application Studio*.
 8. To login to Cloud Foundry, In the tabs, click on View-> Select “Find Command”.
 9. Search for “CF Login”.
 10. Select for “CF: Login on to Cloud Foundry”.

     ![Login to CF](./images/loginToCF.png)

 11. Enter CF API endpoint or take the default suggested API endpoint.
-You can find the API endpoint of your region by switching into your SAP Cloud Platform account browser window and copy the API Endpoint.
-Also write down the 'Org Name' into a text editor of your choice which is needed for the next step.
+You can find the API endpoint of your region by switching into your SAP BTP subaccount browser window and copy the API Endpoint.
+Also write down the **Org Name** into a text editor of your choice which is needed for the next step.

     ![copy Cloud Data](./images/copyCloudData.png)

-12. Choose 'Spaces' and write down the space name to a text editor of your choice.
+12. Choose **Spaces** and write down the space name to a text editor of your choice.

     ![copy Space Name](./images/copySpaceName.png)

 13. Enter “Email” and “Password” when prompted.
-14. Select your Cloud Foundry "Org" which you have noted down in step 11.
+14. Select your Cloud Foundry **Org** which you have noted down in step 11.
 15. Select the space name which you have noted down in step 12.
 Once you have selected the Org and Space, you would login to Cloud Foundry in SAP Business Application Studio.

 ### Expose HTML5 Applications in Launchpad